valokardin/creamlinux/README.md

 ## Usage
 1. Download the [latest](https://github.com/20PercentRendered/creamlinux/releases/latest/download/creamlinux.zip) release of Creamlinux.
 2. Unzip it and copy the files to the game's directory
-3. Set the game's steam launch params to `sh ./cream.sh %command%`.
+3. Set the game's steam launch params to `CREAM_SIMPLE=1 sh ./cream.sh %command%`.
 4. If you have your own cream_api.ini, copy the DLC lines to Creamlinux's cream_api.ini in the game directory.
 5. Launch your game and have fun!